 Answer: In my regression model, the “root mean squared error” can be interpreted as the average within group standard deviation.

+Total: 3

 What is the interpretation of the intercept?
 Does it have a relevant scientific interpretation?

 Answer: In my regression model, the intercept (β0) represents the estimated serum LDL for a population of newborn babies (subjects who are 0 years old).
 Although this is not scientifically relevant since our dataset included subjects between 65 and 100 years old, it is also not an entirely senseless estimation of mean serum LDL.